crawfxrd/firmware-uefi/docs/adding-new-packages.md

 ## EDK II Module Information (INF) file

-Add a `package.inf` if the package is to be integrated into an edk2 build.
+Add a `module.inf` if the package is to be integrated into an edk2 build.

 Example: